marcbllv/PredExpl/README.md

 - In predictive maintenance: why is it supposed to break, and what can we do about it ?
 - In pricing prediction: which features tends to lower or increase the price ?

+This is going to become a field of major importance soon as the European Union will impose a right to explanation for citizens: when a decision that concerns directly an individual will be taken by an algorithm, this person could ask the decision maker why such a decision has been made.
+In Machine Learning, this means for companies to be able to extract explanations automatically even from black-boxes algorithms.

 ### How we can do it

 What we want is to measure the influence of each feature and extract the most